carpentries-incubator/SDC-EEGLAB/_episodes/03-data_structures.md

 #### **Exploring properties of the EEG data file**

-Once that a file is loaded into EEGLAB the main GUI figure provides some basic properties of the file such as the number of channels and sampling rate.
+Once a file is loaded into EEGLAB the main GUI figure provides some basic properties of the file such as the number of channels and sampling rate.
 The goal of this lesson is to be able to interact with all of the EEG properties from within the Command Window.

 ![EEGLAB GUI summary]({{ page.root }}/fig/eeglab_gui_summary.png)